 We are a small, outcomes-focussed group representing some of the statutory, commercial and voluntary sectors operating in the New Mills area.
 We also intend to be significant activists at the strategic level – acting as an umbrella organisation which brings other groups together for specific projects or actions.

 In order to maintain efficiency we manage our work through a small number of committee officers.
-We meet on a monthly basis for an hour or so and maintain contact with each other electronically.
+We meet on a regular basis for an hour or so and maintain contact with each other electronically.

 However, as the demands on the project have grown we have come to realise that we need to recruit other volunteers in order to maintain out momentum.
 Our greatest needs at the moment fall into three areas: 1) funding, 2) social media and 3) project management.